 How I used to be

 Grey areas in my life were absent.
 I was an all or nothing person.
 The answer to any question was always yes or no. I was once married to a nice girl.
 She used to answer questions with “maybe”.
 It used to infuriate me along with the many frustrating and incomprehensible things that people did.
 And, they all did it to intentionally to get at me.
 Infamy, infamy, they’ve all got it in for me!
-My perfectionism was only rivalled by the way I thought I did things, 110 percent and perfect.
+My perfectionism was only rivalled by the way I thought I did things, 110 percent.
 Everything had its place and the cleanliness of my environment reflected on who I was.
 It had to be spick and tidy.

 At random times, everyone else was either inferior or superior.
 Huge swings in my emotional and mental state were minute-by-minute occurrences.
 I cared what others thought.
 I lived the public part of my life according to what I imagined would make others jealous or what they would want for themselves; anything to try and prove I was better than the next person.
 I used to belittle people or correct their pronunciation.
 When meeting a new person, I Instantly recognised of what they were self-conscious, and at every opportunity, I would hold them to ridicule.
 I was not a nice person then, and I am still not someone you would describe as nice.
 I am fundamentally the same person albeit my motives have changed.